youtube/cobalt/src/cobalt/site/docs/reference/starboard/modules/media.md

     The media type cannot be played.
 *   `kSbMediaSupportTypeMaybe`

-    Cannot determinate if the media type is playable without playing it.
+    Cannot determine if the media type is playable without playing it.
 *   `kSbMediaSupportTypeProbably`

     The media type seems to be playable.